peercoin/rfcs/text/0030-PoW-ASERT/0030-PoW-ASERT.md

 Blockchains like bitcoin use a 'Median Time Past' DAA every 2016 blocks.
 Peercoin uses an exponential moving average (EMA) where the smoothing `nInterval` in pow.cpp is calculated from the `nTargetTimespan` in chainparams.cpp.
 This proposal will separate the PoW and PoS DAA, keeping the PoS the same.
-The PoW DAA will be moved to what is referred to as "absolutely scheduled exponentially rising targets" (ASERT) [https://toom.im/files/da-asert.pdf], as implemented by Bitcoin Cash (BCH).
+The PoW DAA will be moved to what is referred to as "absolutely scheduled exponentially rising targets" [ASERT](https://toom.im/files/da-asert.pdf), as implemented by Bitcoin Cash (BCH).
 Block spacing, block reward, and resulting inflation should all remain theoretically the same on average across this change, as the target hashpower-to-difficulty ratio should remain the same.
 The main change is how the target is tracked.